 Sextus Propertius was one of the four great Roman elegists in the Augustan age, the other three including Gallus, Tibullus, and Ovid.
-He was born no later than in the early 40’s BCE to an equestrian family in Umbria, perhaps at Assisi.
-Like other families in northern Italy, his ancestral lands were confiscated after Octavian became princeps (emperor) of Rome.
+He was born around the middle of the first century BCE to an equestrian family in Umbria, perhaps at Assisi.
+Like other families in northern Italy, his ancestral lands were confiscated after the Battle of Philippi.

 Works

 His fourth book is a departure from the tropes of love and focuses instead on the origins of Rome.
 While some of the poems are similar in content to his earlier books, interposed among those poems are takes on a particular moment in Rome’s mythical and historical past, e.g. Hercules and Cacus (4.9), Tarpeia and the Sabines (4.4), and those military commanders who were granted the honor of giving the spolia opima at the temple of Jupiter Feretrius (4.10).
-The content matter likely fulfilled some wish of Augustus for patriotic writing, and its publication paved the way for Ovid, who took a similar stance in his Amores, to compose the Fasti, a narration behind the festivals of the Roman calendar, in elegiac meter.
+The subject matter likely fulfilled some wish of Augustus for patriotic writing (though some scholars see it as subversive to Augustan ideology), and its publication paved the way for Ovid, who took a similar stance in his Amores, to compose the Fasti, a narration behind the festivals of the Roman calendar, in elegiac meter.

 Propertius Online